-Highlights of our executive compensation program for 2021, which was established during the COVID-19 pandemic that affected our tenant operators, were to keep compensation flat for all NEOs, without a pay increase, as a means of reflecting the difficult pandemic year expected in the skilled nursing and seniors housing industry.
-The salary and total direct compensation amounts were generally near the median for the NEOs.
-The flat compensation for Ms. Shelley-Kessler and Mr. Malin did not reflect the fact that they had both been promoted to Co-President during 2020, which would normally have been an occasion for a compensation increase under more normal non-pandemic circumstances:
+Highlights of our executive compensation program for 2022, which was established as the COVID-19 pandemic began to subside, was that salary and total direct compensation amounts were near the median for our CEO.
+Increases for Ms. Shelley-Kessler and Mr. Malin reflected the fact that they had both been promoted to Co-President during 2020 and were not provided any increase as a result of pandemic-related uncertainty that was diminishing at the start of 2022: